thinkshout/commerce_iats/README.txt

 1) Under "Administration / Store / Configuration / Checkout settings /
    Checkout pages"

-     * Add a new page named "Recurring"
+     * Add a new page named "Declaration"
      * Add a new page named "Confirmation"

 2) Arrange the Checkout pages in the following order: